matthewlamdotjs/maps-gps-location-picker-search/README.md

-# Location Picker using Google Maps API
+# Searchable Location Picker using Google Maps API

 The following is a location picker that can be added to any web page.
 The picker utilizes the Google Maps and Places API and will require a valid API key with billing information set up (otherwise search queries will not work).